 The hallmarking standards are:

-Sterling Silver ~ 925
+Sterling Silver ~ 925 (92.5% silver)

-Yellow gold is normally alloyed with silver, copper and zinc to strengthen the metal & enhance the colour.
+Yellow gold is gold that has been primarily alloyed with silver and copper to strengthen the metal and enhance the colour.
 It has warm tones and can provide beautiful contrast with coloured precious stones and other metals.